jianwen-android/notes-sst-/Physics/Practical.md

 - State explicit your independant variables (x - axis) and dependant variables (y - axis)
 - State 2 **measurable** values that should stay constant throughout the practical
+	- These values must also be significant to the experiment

 ## Procedures